oshaughnessy/maysl.soccer/_pages/refs.md

 [Within US Youth Soccer](https://www.usyouthsoccer.org/referees/rules-of-the-game/), the [FIFA Laws of the Game](https://www.ussoccer.com/referee-program/laws-of-the-game) are used.

 Section _4:04_ of the [MAYSL Constitution](/files/maysl-by-laws.pdf) talks about **Player Development**:

-_4:04:01_ Each player must participate a minimum of 50% of every game.
+> _4:04:01_ Each player must participate a minimum of 50% of every game.
 Applies to all age groups and teams.

-_4:04:02_ For U8 and U10 teams, each player must play each field position at least once during the season.

 See [rules](/rules/) for more.